joeypiccola/updatereporting_win/README.md

 ## Usage

 At a minimum supply the download location the wsusscn2.cab file.
-It is recommended not to schedule the task too often because the missing update scan requires quite a bit of compute (not to mention the possibility of re-downloading the ~200MB wsusscn2.cab file).
+It is recommended not to schedule the task too often because the missing update scan requires quite a bit of compute (not to mention the possibility of re-downloading the ~400MB wsusscn2.cab file)**.
 As noted in the first example below the default configuration will create a scheduled task to run a scan once a week on Sunday between the hours of 12:00AM and 5:59AM.

+** see limitation #2

 ### Examples